 This is most clearly seen in the case of the immediate determination of value by costs.
 Why in this case is the valuation made according to costs?
-Because the products can always be obtained again at the sacrifice of the costs, and, just on that account, only when they can be obtained at this sacri-fice.
+Because the products can always be obtained again at the sacrifice of the costs, and, just on that account, only when they can be obtained at this sacrifice.
 If the possibility of their reproduction be excluded through any circumstance whatever-say e.g. that the import of some article is stopped by a blockade, or that demand has increased so rapidly that production cannot keep pace with it,-the value will be estimated at the full amount of the utility (or marginal utility) which the products are expected to give.
 As a rule, there are such abundant supplies of all products-partly in the possession of private householders, partly in the larger stores of producers and merchants -that people are provided against the smaller increases in demand.
-Valuation by costs is suspended only in the case of demand.
 Valuation by costs is suspended only in the case of large and permanent disturbance of production.
-If reproduc-tion remains possible, although at a higher outlay than before, ----not, however, coming up to the height of utility,----the law of costs will still obtain, only that the determining amount of costs will have risen.
+If reproduction remains possible, although at a higher outlay than before,-not, however, coming up to the height of utility,-the law of costs will still obtain, only that the determining amount of costs will have risen.
 If demand decrease, or unforeseen supplies increase the stock, to such an extent that the marginal utility falls below the amount of costs, the law of costs will be suspended until marginal utility shall have so far risen as to render production again practicable.